Key Takeaways

 Best for: Runners, cyclists, and triathletes training 10+ hours weekly

 Endurance-specific formulations emphasize higher B-vitamin levels to support energy metabolism during prolonged efforts.
-Look for enhanced magnesium content (400mg+) to help support muscle function, plus antioxidant-rich whole foods like organic berries to provide antioxidant support during long training sessions.
-If you want a multivitamin without iron, consider a multivitamin without iron for your regimen.
+Look for higher magnesium content to help support muscle function, plus antioxidant-rich whole foods like organic berries to provide antioxidant support during long training sessions.
+If you want a multivitamin without iron, consider a multivitamin without iron for a routine.

 Best for Strength and Power Athletes